True Stories Behind 23 of the Most Iconic Photos in American History

 Charlie Chaplin as the “Little Tramp”

-Charlie Chaplin’s most iconic on-screen character was the “Little Tramp,” which he debuted in the 1914 silent film, Kid Auto Races at Venice.
-Dressed in baggy pants, a tiny hat, and huge shoes and bearing exaggeratedly polite manners, a super-expressive face, and a hilarious toes-out walk, Chaplin’s most recognizable alter-ego appeared in films through 1952 and made Chaplin one of Hollywood’s first celebrities.
-Never seen a Charlie Chaplin film?
-Here are the other classic movies people lie about having watched.
+Charlie Chaplin’s most iconic on-screen character was the “Little Tramp,” which he debuted in the 1914 silent film Kid Auto Races at Venice.
+Dressed in baggy pants, a tiny hat and huge shoes, his most recognizable alter-ego had exaggeratedly polite manners, a super-expressive face and a hilarious toes-out walk.
+“Little Tramp” appeared in films through 1952 and made Chaplin one of Hollywood’s first celebrities.

 Spanky McFarland